How to Submit an Abstract if Awaiting Public Release in Light of U.S. Government Shut-Down:

 General Chair: Dr. Sherman Lo, Stanford University

-Program Co-Chair: Dr. Jiyun Lee, KAIST
+Program Chair: Dr. Jiyun Lee, KAIST

-Program Co-Chair: Dr. Mingquan Lu, Tsinghua University
+Program Chair: Dr. Mingquan Lu, Tsinghua University

 Dr. Loren Chang, National Central University

-Dr. Dorota Grejner-Brzezinska, The Ohio State University
+Dr. Dorota Grejner-Brzezinska, University of Wisconsin-Madison

 Dr. Changdon Kee, Seoul National University